 A mobility and all-round safety mainstay in the Witch Doctor arsenal, Spirit Walk finds its place in yet another build.
 Its moderate cooldown is compensated by its versatility: it renders you invulnerable, removes enemy collision, and increases your movement speed by 100% via the rune Severance.

-One of the strongest utility cooldowns of Witch Doctors, Soul Harvest is a great addition to the build.
-It acts as a damage buff by default, increasing your Intelligence by up to 15% for the modest requirement of 5 harvested enemies.
-With the Languish rune and the worn Lakumba's Ornament bracers, it attains additional crowd control and toughness buff properties, solidifying its place in this mid range playstyle.
+One of the strongest utility cooldowns of Witch Doctors, Soul Harvest is almost universally a great addition — but especially in builds that take advantage of Sacred Harvester, doubling the number of possible stacks.
+Soul Harvest acts as a damage buff by default, increasing your Intelligence by up to 30% for the reasonable requirement of 10 harvested enemies.
+With the Languish rune and the worn Lakumba's Ornament bracers, it nets you additional crowd control and reduces incoming damage in half, solidifying its place in this mid-range playstyle.
 The naturally overlapping duration simply sweetens the deal.

 Ever since the Area Damage mechanics revision that enabled it for pets, enemy grouping skills grew tremendously in value.
 Witch Doctors' take on that type of utility is found in the Piranhas skill, using the vortex effect of the Piranhado rune.

 Completing the build with defensive utility, the Horrify crowd control helps when the tough enemies of Greater Rift progression survive your Poison Dart onslaught and swarm you, thirsting for vengeance.
 The recommended choice for GR progression is the Toughness-oriented Frightening Aspect, buffed to the impressive 50% additional armor for 8 seconds.
 The final piece of your protective puzzle are the Summon Zombie Dogs minions, which — coupled with Leeching Beasts rune and the worn Uhkapian Serpent mojo — bring another layer of defense and sustain to the build.